DanLinhHuynh-Niwashi/VSPaintMVVM/README.md

 See detail functions and shortcuts from our [reference page](https://q190504.github.io/VSPaint-Website/reference.html).

 ### Drawing and Erasing
-- Supporting shapes: **Line, Rectangle, Circle, Triangle, Pentagon, Star**.
+- Supporting shapes: **Line, Rectangle, Oval, Circle, Triangle, Pentagon, Star**.
 Switching via the Tool Box
 - User can change the Fill color and Stroke color of the shape via a color slider
 - User can change the Brush size via a brush size slider
 - User can choose and erase any drawed shape by hovering and clicking on the shape with **Erase tool (E)**